- Home

 Before you start planning

-It’s unlikely that the loved one you’ve lost would want you to push yourself into debt when paying for the funeral, in fact, 37% of people, questioned by SunLife said that they would want their family to spend as little as possible on their funeral.
+It’s unlikely that the loved one you’ve lost would want you to push yourself into debt when paying for their funeral, in fact, many people want their family to spend as little as possible.
 It may feel taboo to talk about costs when planning the send-off of a loved one, but it’s not disrespectful to go for cheaper options or ask questions about money.

-When planning a funeral it can feel like a lot of decisions need to be made quickly, but it’s okay to take your time and you do not have to do it alone.
+When planning a funeral, it can feel like a lot of decisions need to be made quickly, but it’s okay to take your time and you don’t have to do it alone.
 If you need help, ask your funeral director to talk you through your choices and talk to trusted family and friends to get their views and support.

 If you are struggling emotionally, our article Coping with grief and loss has some suggestions of things that might help.
 You might also want to consider contacting Cruse Bereavement Care, a charity that supports people who are bereaved and produces useful information and advice.
 Find out more on their website Cruse.org.uk.
 If you’re not sure which steps you need to take after a loved one dies, our article What to do when someone dies might help.